Why don’t we just do exactly what we feel like doing when we feel like doing it?

 - In the classroom or at playgroups pair children with limited self-regulatory skills with those who have good self-regulatory skills as a peer model

 You can also use games and activities to help young children build their self-regulation skills.
-Check out the resources listed below for some ideas.
+Check out the resources listed below for some fun and creative ideas for kindergarten and preschool children.

 We titled these the “Classic Games” because they are popular, well-known games that you are probably already familiar with.
 Luckily, they can also be used to help your child develop self-regulation!